ABOUT THE FILM

 Thanks to our funding from the Toxics Use Reduction Institute we were able to hire and pay local actors from Western Massachusetts to star in this film.
 Our casting call was organized in partnership with our Youth Producers.

-Don't Take That Receipt! was an official selection at WAMMFest, the Women and Minorities in Media film festival.
+Don't Take That Receipt! won a Hometown Media Award for best Public Service Announcement, from the Alliance for Community Media, and was also an official selection at WAMMFest, the Women and Minorities in Media film festival.

 Thank you to NCTV for use of equipment for this production and support of our project.